Hugo Award: Award

-The six works on the ballot for each category are the most-nominated by members that year, with no limit on the number of stories that can be nominated.
-With the exception of 1956, the first years of the awards did not include any recognition of runner-up novels, but since 1959 all of the candidates have been recorded.
-Initial nominations are made by members in January through March, while voting on the ballot of six nominations is performed roughly in April through July, subject to change depending on when that year's Worldcon is held.
-Prior to 2017, the final ballot was five works in each category.
-Worldcons are generally held near the start of September, and take place in a different city around the world each year.

 The idea of giving out awards at Worldcons was proposed by Harold Lynch for the 1953 convention.
 The idea was based on the Academy Awards, with the name "Hugo" being given by Robert A. Madle.
 The award trophy was created by Jack McKnight and Ben Jason in 1953, based on the design of hood ornaments of 1950s cars.
 It consisted of a finned rocket ship on a wooden base.
 Each subsequent trophy, with the exception of the 1958 trophy (a plaque), has been similar to the original design.
 The rocket trophy was formally redesigned in 1984, and since then only the base of the trophy has changed each year.
 There is no monetary or other remuneration associated with the Hugo, other than the trophy.